Siaya

 Siaya is a municipality and the capital of Siaya County, Kenya.
 It is located 74 km northwest of Kisumu.
 The urban center had a population of 33,153 in 2019.

 Siaya municipality has five wards: Mjini, Siaya Central, Siaya East, Siaya North and Siaya West.
 All of them are part of Alego Constituency.
-With the new constitution, it is now also in Siaya County of which it is also its headquarters.
+With the new constitution, it is now in Siaya County of which it is the headquarters.